consbio/databasin-arcgis-geoprocessing-tools/docs/tabulate.rst

 2) precise: the raster is extracted to the extent of the area of interest in its native projection, and then a fishnet feature class is created that matches it.
 This fishnet is then intersected with the area of interest, and proportional areas of overlap area calculated as weights for each pixel.
-These weights can then used for either area weighted statistics, with the assumption that values within the pixels are equally distributed and can be subdivided (new value = proportion of overlap * original value).
-This assumption may not be appropriate in all cases, so exercise caution when interpreting the weighted results.
+These weights can then used for either area weighted statistics.